Beginner’s Guide To Image Gradient

 Conclusion

 This article taught us the basics of Image gradient and its application in edge detection.
 Image gradient is one of the fundamental building blocks of image processing.
 It is the directional change in the intensity of the image.
-The main application of image gradient is in edge detection.
+The main application of the gradient of an image is in edge detection.
 Finding the change in intensity can conclude that it can be a boundary of an object.
 We can compute the gradient, its magnitude, and the orientation of the gradient manually.
 We usually use filters, which are of many kinds and for different results and purposes.
-The filters discussed in this article are the Roberts filter, Prewitt filter, and Sobel filter.
-We implemented the code in OpenCV, using all these 3 filters for computing gradient and eventually finding the edges.
+The filters discussed in this article are the Roberts, Prewitt, and Sobel filters.
+We implemented the code in OpenCV, using all three filters to compute the gradient and eventually find the edges.

 Some key points to be noted:

-- We can manually find out the image gradient and the strength and orientation of the gradient.
+• We can manually find the image gradient and its strength and orientation.